CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 ####Email Configuration####

 The email configuration information is optional and is intended for users that want to send email messages such as password reset requests.
 CIS-CAT Pro Dashboard must be able to connect to and utilize a valid SMTP server in order to send email messages.
 CIS-CAT Pro Dashboard utilizes the Grails mail plugin for email communication.
 Along with the default sender email address, CIS-CAT Pro Dashboard's mailing configuration must also include connection to a valid SMTP server in order to correctly distribute the "forgot password" messages.
-Numerous SMTP services exist, such as Gmail, Hotmail, Amazon SES, or in-house SMTP services available through corporate emailing technologies, such as Exchange.
-CIS-CAT Pro Dashboard can support these SMTP servers, as long as the connection information entered below is correct.
+CIS-CAT support email services where SMTP services exist ex: Gmail, Hotmail, Amazon SES, Microsoft Exchange.
 By default, the plugin assumes an unsecured mail server configured at `localhost` on `port 25`.
 However, this can be modified in the email configuration screen.

 ![](https://i.imgur.com/KFgNYhC.png)